stephleung/fewd-dc-24-stephleung/README.md

 ###Tim Foley (Course Producer)
 As your Course Producer, it's Tim's job to make sure that you (and your instructors) have everything you need for a successful experience in FEWD18. **If you've got a question, and you're not sure who to ask, start with Tim!**

 Before GA, Tim lived and worked in China as a facilitator and program-designer for youth-leadership programs at international schools all over Asia (e.g. student-council retreats, backpacking trips, etc.).
 After a year abroad, he was ready to move back to the good ol' USA.
 Tim started out at the front desk as a member of GA's Front Lines team, moved up to "Campus Commander" (yes, a real title), and then in January started as a full-time Course Producer.
-In addition to FEWD, Tim also produces BEWD, Data Science, Analytics, Mobile Development, and Digital Marketing.
+In addition to FEWD, Tim also produces Data Science, Analytics, Mobile Development, and Digital Marketing.
 Tim has been trying to learn Esperanto since high school.

 **Contact Info**
 * Email: [tim.foley@generalassemb.ly](mailto:tim.foley@generalassemb.ly)